ikjordan/picozx81/README.md

 Picozx81 generates realistic load and save sounds and graphics for the 8K ROM.
 The 4K ROM generates sounds and graphics when saving, which picozx81 emulates.
 The 4K ROM does not generate a load screen.
 Picozx81 will show a black screen when the 4K ROM is loading a program

-The save sounds generated for both the 4K and 8K ROMs have been recorded as wav files and then successfully loaded into the EightyOne emulator
+The save sounds generated for both the 4K and 8K ROMs have been recorded as wav files and then successfully loaded into the EightyOne emulator and a real ZX81

 The ROM is used for program loading if either the filename is specified on the command line, e.g. `LOAD "FILENAME.P"` or (for the ZX81) an empty filename is supplied e.g. `LOAD ""`.
 If a file extension exists (`.p`, `.o` etc) then it must be supplied.
 Directories can be specified as part of the filename e.g. `LOAD "SUBDIR/FILENAME.P"`

 ##### Limitations

 The config file is read prior to loading.
 If the configuration file requires the emulator to be reconfigured so that it requires a reboot (e.g. the computer type or memory size changes) then the ROM will not be used for loading, and the file will be loaded immediately, as if `LoadUsingROM` was set to `OFF`.
-The ROM is also not used for loading if the file to be loaded is selected by pressing `F2`
+The ROM is also not used for loading if the file to be loaded is selected by pressing `F2`.
+ROM loading is not used the automatic loading of a program specified in the `Load` entry within the `[default]` section of `config.ini`

 When loading, picozx81 will read a `.p`, `.o` or `.p81` file and generate values which the ROM reads through IN statements

-**Note**: A program cannot be loaded directly from a wav file
+**Note**: Support for loading a program directly from a wav file via the LineIn socket is available for the OlimexRP2350PC board

 ## Applications Tested